-If you are thinking about a Yellowstone vacation, we recommend you stay for at least 1 – 2 weeks if you can.
-There are so many amazing things to do and see in Yellowstone National Park.
+If you are thinking about a Yellowstone vacation, we recommend you stay for at least 1 – 2 weeks.
+Be sure you know all about wildlife safety, permits & reservations, activities you can do, what to do about food and supplies and park regulations before you go.
 We have been to the park 7 times and share our tips for planning your trip to Yellowstone below.

 We heard a statistic that is crazy.
 90% of the people that visit Yellowstone never go farther than a 1/4 mile off the main road.
 WOW.